 Incarceration impacts all of us.
 Americans, even those who have never been to a prison or had a relative incarcerated, are all implicated in a form of governance that uses prison as a solution to many social, economic, and political problems.
 Empathy and political awareness are essential to creating systemic change— this exhibition may provoke us to see parts of ourselves in the lives of those on the inside.

 The exhibition includes work by the following artists: Lucas Foglia / Bruce Jackson / Emily Kinni / Jesse Krimes / Jack Lueders-Booth / Deborah Luster / Chandra McCormick and Keith Calhoun / Zora Murff / Nigel Poor / Joseph Rodriguez / Jamel Shabazz / Sable Elyse Smith / Stephen Tourlentes

-Admission to the exhibition and related programming is free and open to the public.
+Admission to the exhibition and related programming/events is free and open to the public.

 Image: Deborah Luster, Layla “Roach” Roberts (Inquisitor), from the series Passion Play, 2012–13

 The presentation of this exhibition is supported by an arts program grant from the Maryland State Arts Council, an agency funded by the State of Maryland and the National Endowment for the Arts.
 Additional support comes from the Libby Kuhn Endowment Fund, as well as individual contributions.